Photo by Monkey Business Images via Canva.com

 In this article, you'll learn:

-It's one of the top questions military families consider over and over again during the course of an active duty career.
-Further complicating the decision is the fact that the answer is likely different every time a set of PCS orders arrives.
+It's one of the top questions military families repeatedly ask themselves during their active duty career.
+The situation is further complicated by the fact that the answer changes with every new set of PCS orders.

-The only true statement about military members buying and renting real estate is there is no right answer for everyone.
-Somewhere between the logic of plain math and the emotional comfort of the person paying the bills lies the solution that best fits your needs.
+The only accurate statement about military members buying and renting real estate is there is no right answer for everyone.
+Somewhere between the logic of plain math and the emotional comfort of the person paying the bills lies the solution that best fits each member's needs.

 Start with a Rent vs. Buy Calculator

-Not everyone is a math whiz, which is why reputable online calculators are a solid way to start your comparison shopping to determine if renting or buying a home makes more sense for you.
-They’ll prompt you to input figures such as location, purchase or rent price, and length of stay in the city.
+If you're wondering how to begin the process of buying or renting a house, reputable online calculators are a solid way to start price comparisons, since not everyone is a math whiz.
+These tools can help users determine whether renting or buying makes more sense, given the current circumstances.
+They use figures such as location, purchase or rent price, and length of stay in the city.

-Early in the research process, you may not know exactly what your finances can afford each month for housing.
+Early in the research process, it can be hard to discern what a member's BAH (Basic Allowance for Housing) and personal finances can afford each month for housing, much less all the details of how to buy a house.
 Applying an affordability predictor (often found within a Rent vs. Buy Calculator) is a crucial first step to determine if homeownership or rental life is the best solution.

-There are many calculators online; it's recommended to try at least three because each is nuanced in how they present their findings and estimates.
+There are many calculators online.
+It's a good idea to try at least three because each is nuanced.
 Here are three to begin investigating possibilities:

-Although these tools are a good start, they certainly do not take the place of a real estate professional who is deeply knowledgeable about the area you are considering for a home town.
+Although these resources are a good start, they certainly do not replace a real estate professional who is deeply knowledgeable about the area you are moving to.
 Agents and mortgage lenders track the local housing trends and have a solid education on how the buyer and rental markets typically behave.

-You’re likely familiar with many of the traditional reasons homeownership in America is one of the top financial goals of military and non-military families alike: tax deductions, equity, predictable mortgage payments (unless using an adjustable loan) the likely increased value over time, and finally, the safety of outright ownership of a home after 15, 20, or 30 years.
-These are tried and true reasons to buy a home and should be examined if your overall financial goals are tightly tied to investment in real estate.
+Most people are familiar with traditional reasons homeownership in America is one of the top financial goals of military and non-military families alike: tax deductions, equity, predictable mortgage payments (unless using an adjustable mortgage loan), the likely increased value over time, and finally, the safety of outright ownership of a home after 15, 20, or 30 years.
+If a service member's overall financial goals align with real estate, these tried and true homeownership benefits make for a smart investment.

-There are costs involved with buying a home that are often overlooked, however, especially for first time buyers.
-The buying process begins expensively; upfront fees tally well into thousands of dollars.
+Some buyers overlook certain costs involved with buying a home.
+Especially for those wondering how to buy a house for the first time, the buying process begins expensively; upfront fees tally well into thousands of dollars.
 Down payments, closing costs, and various insurance premiums are due before the keys are dropped into your hands.

-Later, homeowners encounter property taxes, maintenance and repair investments, and HOA membership, as well as the potential for decreased home values.
-These are all out of pocket costs for homeowners.
+Later, homeowners encounter property taxes, maintenance and repair investments, HOA fees, and sometimes a decreased home value.
+These are all out-of-pocket costs for homeowners.

-You’ll notice active duty members buy a home less frequently due to the military’s mobile lifestyle, thereby putting more stress on the rental home market.
-In post active duty life, however, the percentage of military homeowners greatly increases.
+Active-duty military members tend to buy homes less frequently due to the military’s mobile lifestyle, which puts more stress on the rental market.
+In post-active duty life, however, homeownership among this group greatly increases.

 How Military Homebuyers Are Unique